-As a part of its commitment to scholarly, creative, and interdisiciplinary work by students at Chapman University, OURCA invites proposals to the Undergraduate Student Scholarly Research & Creative Grant program.
+As a part of its commitment to scholarly, creative, and interdisciplinary work by students at Chapman University, OURCA invites proposals to the Undergraduate Student Scholarly Research & Creative Grant program.
 Awards are intended to provide support for a variety of faculty-mentored scholarly or creative projects conducted by students.
 Grants typically do not exceed $1,000 but all reasonable proposals will be considered.
 Funds may be used for a number of purposes, including (but not limited to):

 - The purchase of equipment, materials, or supplies directly related to the project.